-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 Undefeated

-Video games in many ways are meant to be “wish fulfillment”.
-You can’t do something in the real world, but in the video game world?
-Why not?
-And that is a perfect segue into Undefeated.
-This is an indie game that was created by just three students from a famed university in Japan.
-The goal of the game is simple, you are a superhero with unlimited superpowers and you need to defend the city!
+Video games are meant to be wish fulfillment.
+You may not be able to do something in the real world but in the video game world?
+Go for it.
+This is the best way to introduce Undefeated, an indie game created by just three students from a university in Japan.
+The goal of the game is simple–you’re a superhero with unlimited superpowers and you need to defend the city.

-But, obviously, there is more to it than that.
-You need to not just protect the people from crime, you need to go and stops bosses, complete quests, and more.
+Obviously, there’s a little more to it than that.
+Besides protecting people from crime, you’ll need to go and stop bosses, complete quests, and more.

-This is a very simple yet fun title, and as many of you likely know, those are the best kinds of games to play at times.
-And again, it’s free!

 Leave a Reply